Self-Interacting Dark Matter Subhalos in the Milky Way's Tides

+If the Draco-like subhalo is in the field, the central density will be $1.1\times10^8~{\rm M_\odot/kpc^3}$, too low to be consistent with the observations.
+This explains why the earlier analyses~\cite{Valli:2017ktb,Read:2018pft}, where they did not model the core collapse, found $\sigma/m\lesssim0.3~{\rm cm^2/g}$ for Draco.
+We also note cosmological simulations of a MW-like system in~\cite{Robles:2019mfq} do not show the evidence of core collapse in subhalos.
+This is because the cross section of $1~{\rm cm^2/g}$ is too low to induce core collapse in even their most concentrated subhalos.
+It's worth emphasizing that the core collapse of SIDM subhalos has been observed in other cosmological simulations~\cite{Vogelsberger:2012ku}, where one of $15$ top massive subhalos experiences the collapse for $\sigma/m=10~{\rm cm^2/g}$.

+We have demonstrated that the interplay between SIDM thermalization and tidal stripping can lead to diverse central densities for subhalos in accord with observations.
+Our analyses indicate Draco's host halo must have a high concentration.
+As inferred from observations, it has the most dense inner halo among the nine bright satellite galaxies of the MW~\cite{Kaplinghat:2019yhx,Read:2018fxs}.
+Further taking into account the population of the ultra-faint satellites, Draco stands out as an overdense subhalo in both CDM and SIDM scenarios.
+To fully determine the likelihood of accretion of such highly-concentrated halos, cosmological simulations with a statistically significant number of hosts will be necessary.
+Our results in this work provide useful constraints on the infall properties of the satellite galaxies.

-{\textbf{Conclusions.}} We have shown that the interaction between the SIDM subhalos and the MW's tides can lead to diverse dark matter density profiles in the inner region.
-The significance of the tidal effects depends on several factors, including the subhalo concentration, mass, self-scattering cross section, pericenter and infall time.
+{\textbf{Conclusions.}} We have shown that the interaction between the SIDM subhalos and the MW's tides can lead to diverse dark matter density profiles.
 In particular, our simulations show the SIDM core-collapse condition is extremely sensitive to the initial halo concentration.
-After including the tidal effects, we have demonstrated that the SIDM model with a fixed cross section, proposed for field galaxies, can accommodate the MW dSphs Draco and Fornax as well, although their dark matter contents differ significantly.
+We demonstrated that the SIDM model with a fixed cross section, proposed for field galaxies, can accommodate the MW dSphs Draco and Fornax as well, although their dark matter contents differ significantly.
 For the cases we studied, the overall mass loss rates are almost identical for SIDM and CDM subhalos.
-With our choice of orbits, all simulated dwarf halos lose $96\textup{--}98\%$ of their original mass after $10~{\rm Gyr}$'s tidal evolution.

-There are several promising directions we can explore in the future.
-It is natural to extend our work to other MW dwarfs, including ultra-faint dwarf galaxies, to see if SIDM can fully reproduce the observed trends in these systems~\cite{Kaplinghat:2019yhx}.
-Moreover, we can study the stellar distribution of MW dwarf galaxies and its correlation with the core size and the pericenter.
-It would also be of great interest to perform hydrodynamical simulations to follow the formation and growth of a MW-like galaxy and study the tidal effects on SIDM subhalos in the cosmological setup.
+In the future, we could explore the stellar distribution of MW dSphs and its correlation with the core size and the pericenter, including the ultra-faint satellites; see~\cite{Kaplinghat:2019yhx,Kahlhoefer:2019oyt}.
+It would also be interesting to perform hydrodynamical simulations of a MW-like galaxy and study the tidal effects on SIDM subhalos in the cosmological setup.